jeffpodmayer/jeffpodmayer/README.md

 ## 👋 Hey I'm Jeff....
-I am a Full Stack Developer specializing in Java, React, Spring, MySQL, and JavaScript.
+I am a Full Stack Developer with experience in Java, React, Ruby on Rails, Docker, Spring, MySQL, PostgreSQL, Hibernate and JavaScript.
 I have experience with Maven, Hibernate (ORM Framework), Spring Framework (Spring Boot, Spring MVC, and Spring Data JPA), Thymeleaf, JSON & RESTful APIs, MySQL Workbench, and using Git/GitHub for version control.
 Over the last 10 years, I've gained teamwork and leadership skills in non-profit youth development environments requiring quick thinking, self-reliance, and creative problem-solving, which have refined my interpersonal skills.
 I am excited to be a positive, teamwork-focused, and solutions-oriented member of any technical team!

 ## 💼 Skills
 ![Java](https://img.shields.io/badge/Java-ED8B00?style=flat-square&logo=java&logoColor=white)